For Alberto Álvarez

 More exactly, conducting is establishing an empathic connection

 Born in Seville (Spain), this conductor does not focus on a specific style, but he approaches with the same enthusiasm and meticulousness the repertoire of different periods.
-When it comes to pieces belonging to the late eighteenth and early nineteenth centuries, he does so on the basis of historically well-informed criteria.
+He is especially interested in boarding lesser known pieces.
+When it comes to the late 18th and early 19th centuries works, he does so based on historical criteria.

-Recently, Alberto Álvarez Calero has debuted succesfully as opera director, conducting the operas I Pagliacci (Leoncavallo) and Bluebeard´s Castle (Bartók), at the State Opera of Stara Zagora (Bulgaria).
+Recently, Alberto Álvarez Calero made his operatic debut, conducting the operas I Pagliacci (Leoncavallo) and Bluebeard´s Castle (Bartók), at the State Opera of Stara Zagora (Bulgaria).

-In 2016 he founded the "Orquesta de cámara de Bormujos", one of the most active emerging professional chamber orchestras in southwestern Spain, obtaining good acceptance and criticism.
+In 2016 he has successfully founded the "Orquesta de cámara de Bormujos", one of the most active emerging professional chamber orchestras in southwestern Spain.
 With his chamber orchestra, Álvarez Calero is interested to extending new repertoires with works from the past that had been performed little or nothing in the present, as of the composers J. Martin Kraus, A. Salieri, P. Wranitzky, A. Gyrowetz, etc. Álvarez Calero is concerned about the diffusion of classical music in society, and so he is carrying out some innovative proposals with the same orchestra, that makes the attendees feel motivated and participate in the process of creating the concert.

-Previously Alberto Álvarez Calero has conducted some orchestra like Russian Federal Orchestra, Württembergische Philharmonie Reutlingen, Orquesta Joven de Andalucía (OJA), Joven Orquesta Nacional
+Alberto Álvarez Calero has conducted orchestras like Russian Federal Orchestra, Württembergische Philharmonie Reutlingen, Orquesta Joven de Andalucía (OJA), Joven Orquesta Nacional

 de España (JONDE), Orquesta Sinfónica Ciutat d'Elx, Orquesta de